 If you were stuck between fear or shame and mortification, which would you choose?

 Without thinking twice, I clicked on ‘Buy‘.

-What is it like to pee standing up like a man?
+What is it like to pee standing for ladies?

 I won’t say my experience was good nor will I say it was bad.
-It was just “different”.
+But it was “different”.

 Like a man, you have to adjust yourself to hit the mark, but it’s relatively simple and not messy at all.

 It was a huge mental switch and I felt silly too.
 But peeing like a man was easy, just as women think.
 It certainly made my trip less stressful.

 A perfect alternative to learning how to squat.